Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 ## Extend String with prototype

 The functions you wrote might take a String as a parameter and return a String.
-There is nothing wrong with this but there are otehr approaches.
+There is nothing wrong with this but there are other approaches.

 An alternative might be to add your methods to the String class through the prototype chain.
-This is how the built in String functions work!
+This is how the built-in String functions work!

-Q: What is protoype?
+Q: What is prototype?

 A: In JavaScript prototype is a special property all objects have.
 Objects inherit methods through the prototype.
 When you call a method on an object if the method doesn't exist on that object JavaScript looks for the method on the prototype.
 By adding a method to an object's prototype all other objects that share the prototype are able to also use the method.

-For example all Strings share the same prototype.
+For example, all Strings share the same prototype.
 When you call: `"hello".toUpperCase()` calls `toUpperCase()` on the prototype. 'toUpperCase' is really long I'd rather write 'allCaps' to do the same thing.

 ```
 // Assign a new method to String.prototype